Skip to content

 Emergency Travel Health Insurance for Foreign Nationals

-At Diversified Insurance Brokers, we help secure reliable emergency travel health insurance for foreign nationals for visits to the United States.
-Standard domestic health plans often provide little to no coverage outside your home country, and many do not include medical evacuation or repatriation.
-A dedicated travel medical policy can protect you against unexpected hospital bills, coordinate urgent care, and arrange evacuation when medically necessary—so you can travel with confidence.
+At Diversified Insurance Brokers, we help visitors secure emergency travel health insurance for foreign nationals who are traveling worldwide or visiting the United States.
+The U.S. healthcare system can be expensive and confusing for visitors, and many domestic health plans provide little to no protection once you leave your home country.
+A dedicated travel medical policy can help pay for unexpected hospital bills, coordinate urgent care, and arrange evacuation when medically necessary—so your trip does not turn into a financial crisis.

 Get Emergency Coverage for Your Trip